Policy & Advocacy

 To request the native Word Document template for the Model Incentive Ordinance, please fill out this form.

 The Water Policy Guide is an advocacy resource focused on net positive water.
 We know from Living Building Challenge teams that water regulations make it difficult for projects to utilize resilient, integrated systems.
 Thanks to the generous support of The Kresge Foundation, this document includes our assessment of existing regulations in the United States, highlights current policy precedents and calls for 3 critical policy changes.
 We hope to continue this research across our global network to ensure that all water is used and re-used as a precious resource in all of our buildings and communities.

 Though designing a net positive water system can be complicated, it’s the permitting of the system that is often the most challenging aspect for project teams.
-These nine water policy case studies document the regulatory successes achieved by several project teams and regulators around the country.
+These 20 water policy case studies document the regulatory successes achieved by several project teams and regulators around the country.
 Their accomplishments are crucial steps forward in the story of restorative integrated water management.
 Their lessons learned can assist future projects in their own regulatory partnerships.

 ON-SITE WATER REUSE PERMIT MAP

 We are asking partners, peers and community members to self-report their knowledge of barriers and pathways to next generation water systems.
 These are systems where the use of water, nutrients and energy resources are optimized to provide for the needs of people and watersheds.
 This includes water conservation, rainwater harvesting and the onsite treatment and reuse of graywater and blackwater.